 Tucked in a quiet street just a stone’s throw away from Edgware Road is Colbeh – a popular halal Persian restaurant in London.
 I’ve heard many good things about the place before but never really had a chance to make a visit until recently.
 As much as I enjoy Persian food, unfortunately, it’s rather a hit-and-miss situation in London.
 Having seen many bloggers vouching for Colbeh, whilst I wasn’t expecting an exceptional dining experience, I did have the expectation of it being good.

-Colbeh London: No-Fuss Persian Restaurant
+Colbeh London: No-Fuss Persian Restaurant in Edgware Road

-Colbeh London has been around since 2001 and has served many loyal customers throughout the years.
+Colbeh has been around London since 2001 and has served many loyal customers throughout the years.
 At the entrance, you’d be greeted with a mosaic oven where the baker works away with freshly baked bread before reaching the small dining area.
 It is small but cosy if it’s quiet, with various traditional Persian arts adorning the restaurant walls, and a family-run vibe albeit slightly run-down.
 As for the menu, it is indifferent to other traditional Persian restaurants.
 You’ll find all the classics, from mezzes to meat grills, as well as traditional stews and the odd biryani options.
 All meats served are halal at Colbeh.

 Jujeh Kabab Bakhtiari (£14.90)